-To get started, try our FREE 10-Day Divorce Recovery Crash Course.
-You’ll receive 10-encouraging and helpful emails sent to your inbox.
+To get started, try our FREE Divorce Recovery Crash Course.
+You’ll receive a series of encouraging and helpful emails sent to your inbox.

 We need to be getting stronger physically, emotionally, socially, spiritually, and in every way we can.
 We need to make our children’s time with us “normal” and the best it can possibly be.
 We cannot control anything that goes on in our ex-husband’s house (unless, of course, you fear for their safety!).